"Tours of a Lifetime"

 If you love to drive and are bored by driving in the US, renting a car and driving in Costa Rica might just be the adventure of your dreams.
 It can also be a nightmare.
-If you choose to rent, be aware that driving conditions in Costa Rica are terrible.
+If you choose to rent, be aware that driving conditions in Costa Rica are challenging.
 There are potholes, very few road signs, and drivers passing on blind curves - sometimes all at once.
-Thieves and traffic cops looking for bribes routinely target rented cars.
-Road signs are scarce, maps are approximate, giving precise directions is not a one of Costa Rica's national strengths, and, most important, the unwritten rules of the road are very different from what you are used to.

 If you are still not daunted and your philosophy is, "I can't be lost, I'm here," keep scrolling down for three of the most important differences you should know: